grammyjs/website/site/docs/plugins/chat-members.md

 ### Status Checking Utility

 The `chatMemberIs` utility function can be useful whenever you want to use filtering logic within a handler.
-It takes as input any of the regular and custom statuses (or an array of them), and updates the type of the passed variable.
+It takes as input any of the regular and custom statuses (or an array of them), and narrows the type of the passed variable.

 ```ts
 bot.callbackQuery("foo", async (ctx) => {